madetech/data-101/modules/core/Spark.md

 How could you do this using just DataFrame code?
 Using `sqlWay.explain()` will also show how Spark will execute the query.

-7) Now if I wanted to find the top 5 destinations according to this CSV file then I would execute:
+7) Now, if I wanted to find the top 5 destinations according to this CSV file then I would execute:

 ```sql
 maxSql = spark.sql("""